 “When I met Carti, he told me to follow him around for the day, I really loved shooting him.
 He’s amazing in front of the camera,” recalls Benjida.
 Another high point was being in the studio with Migos.
 “I’ve always wondered what the recording process would be like.
 Culture was probably my most played album [last] year and ending up in the studio for the recording of Culture 2 was definitely a highlight of 2017.”

-“I think my biggest accomplishment for myself is not letting my shyness get in the way when I really want something,” shes says.
+“I think my biggest accomplishment for myself is not letting my shyness get in the way when I really want something,” she says.
 Getting backstage access is “a combination of patience, good timing and the way you approach these people,” Benjida explains.
 “It’s a different story with every artist, with some artists the vibe is better before the show, but most of them prefer to do photos after.
-I prefer going straight to the artist and avoiding the middle man, but with certain artists you have to go through the manager or crew first.”
+I prefer going straight to the artist and avoiding the middleman, but with certain artists, you have to go through the manager or crew first.”

 Each photograph not only presents a different side of the musicians we know and love, they also aid in immortalizing each act in their prime, similarly to the photographs of Tupac, Jim Morrison, and Amy Winehouse.
 Simply put, Benjida is documenting the culture, for the culture and at the very least, she concludes, “I can’t wait to show my future kids.”